National Premier Leagues Victoria: Finals series

 At the conclusion of the regular season, the six highest-ranked clubs qualify for the (Victorian) finals series.
 The finals take place over three weeks, with teams entering the series based on their respective finishes in the regular season.
 The teams ranked 3–6 enter at the elimination finals stage.
 The third-ranked team plays the sixth-ranked team, whilst the fourth-ranked team plays the fifth-ranked one.
 The two winners of the elimination finals meet the teams ranked 1 and 2 in the semi-finals.
 The premier in the regular season plays the lower-ranked qualifier from the elimination finals, whilst the runner-up plays the higher-ranked qualifier.
 The finals conclude with the grand final, played between the two winners of the semi-finals.
 The winner of the grand final is crowned the champions.
 As all finals matches require a winner, they are all knock-out fixtures.
 If a draw occurs at the end of normal time, 30 minutes of extra time are played.
 A penalty shoot-out is played if the teams are still drawn.

 Promotion and relegation

-NPL Victoria also operates a system of promotion and relegation with the division immediately below it, NPL 2.
-The 13th and 14th-ranked clubs are automatically relegated.
-From NPL 2, the winners of each of the conferences, East and West, are automatically promoted to replace the two lowest-ranked NPL clubs.
-The 12th-ranked NPL club also participates in a single-leg promotion/relegation play-off against an NPL 2 team, with the winner competing in the following year's NPL.
-The NPL 2 representative in the promotion/relegation play-off is determined by an earlier play-off between the runners-up of the two respective conferences.
+NPL Victoria also operates a system of promotion and relegation with the division immediately below, VPL 1.
+As of the 2025 season, the three bottom clubs at the conclusion of each season are automatically relegated.
+From VPL 1, the winners and runners-up are automatically promoted to NPL Victoria, with a third club promoted via a playoff between the clubs finishing 3rd through 6th for the season in that league.

-Current clubs (2023)
+Current clubs

-The following clubs will take part in the 2023 NPL Victoria season:
+The following clubs are competing in the 2026 NPL Victoria season.

+NPL honours

+2014–2015

+The league ran through two divisions; the Premier Division and Division 1.
+The Premier Division was a single league season, whilst Division 1 separated by two zone leagues (East and West) and the winners qualifying for a Grand Final between the two Division 1 Premiers to determine the Champions.

+2016–2019

+The leagues were renamed with the Premier Division becoming Division 1, and Division 1 becoming Division 2.

+2020–2023

+In 2020, a third division was added and the second division was no longer ran by two zones (East and West).

+2024–present

+From 2024 onwards, the second and third divisions were moved from the NPL Victoria system to the Victorian Premier League system leaving only the top division of NPL Victoria.

-NPL Honours
+NPL Finals series

+Up to the 2019 season, one representative from each Member Federation participated in the NPL Championship, a knock-out competition to determine a national champion.

+Australian Championship representation

+From the 2025 season, the Premiers from each Member Federation participated in the Australian Championship.
+In addition, three Victorian teams currently in the NPL also participated, designated as Foundation Clubs.